mapprotocol/docs/architecture/application.md

 The Aave cross-chain governance bridge is built in a generic way to be easily adapted to operate with any chain that supports the EVM [Ethereum Virtual Machine] and cross-chain messaging.
 Currently, the repository supports contracts bridging to Polygon and Arbitrum.
 On Aave, users can submit Aave Improvement Protocols, or AIPs, to target various features on the DeFi platform.

-With MAP Protocols interoperability with all-chains, cross-chain governance can be achieved with all EVM and heterogenous chains by a security cross-chain infrastructure.
+With MAP Protocols interoperability with all-chains, cross-chain governance can be achieved with all EVM and heterogenous chains by a security omnichain infrastructure.

 ## Omnichain Applications on MAP Protocol

-Dapp developers only need to deploy their dapps on MAP Relay Chain with the completed MAP Cross-chain services module, then enjoy the privilege of connecting the entire blockchain world’s liquidity.
+Dapp developers only need to deploy their dapps on MAP Relay Chain with the completed MAP omnichain services module, then enjoy the privilege of connecting the entire blockchain world’s liquidity.
 Developers can easily build their omnichain applications deployed on any chain in just two steps:

 1. Build inter-chain messenger using our SDK.
 2. Interact with on-chain vault and data through our API.